 Winter Church Decorations

-Winter weddings can be beautiful affairs, and there are many stunning winter wedding decorations couples can choose from to turn this simple season into a romantic time for their special day.
-Greenery is a popular decoration for winter weddings, particularly indoors to adorn the sides of pews, backs of chairs, pillars, railings, and other areas for a burst of color when there is none outside.
+Greenery draped along the sides of pews, backs of chairs, pillars, railings, and other areas for a burst of color when there is none outside.
 Pine boughs, holly, and mistletoe are popular options for winter greenery.

 A bowl of Christmas baubles in coordinating colors is an easy and beautiful centerpiece for winter or holiday weddings.
 Greenery under the bowl helps complete the look, and the colors of the ornaments can be chosen to match any wedding palette or winter theme.